awslabs/unicornflix/README.md

 1. Clone the UnicornFlix workshop by running `git clone https://github.com/wizage/UnicornFlix.git` or by downloading the zip [here](https://github.com/awslabs/unicornflix/archive/master.zip)
 1. Download and install Node and Node Package Manager (NPM) if you don't already have it from [nodejs.org](https://nodejs.org/en/download/).
 Select **LTS** for the node version.
-1. Install AWS Amplify CLI using this command `npm install -g @aws-amplify/cli`
+1. Install/update AWS Amplify CLI using this command `npm install -g @aws-amplify/cli`
-1. Install Amplify Video, a custom AWS Amplify CLI plugin for creating our video resource, by running `npm install -g amplify-category-video`
+1. Install Amplify Video, a custom AWS Amplify CLI plugin for creating our video resource, by running `npm install -g amplify-category-video@alpha`

 ## Backend Deployment with Amplify CLI